Man, woman arrested for hiding body near county line - Salisbury Post

 Man, woman arrested for hiding body near county line

-SALISBURY — A man and woman accused of hiding a dead body near the Rowan-Cabarrus line were arrested Thursday on Craige Street in Salisbury.
+SALISBURY — A man and woman accused of hiding a body near the Rowan-Cabarrus line were arrested Thursday on Craige Street in Salisbury.

 Michael Banks and Brooke Lynn Griffin, both of Kannapolis, are charged with felony concealment of death and failure to report the death of Tammy Lynn Becerra, a 45-year-old woman.